ESL Speaking

 Tip #3

-For beginner level students, you will need to be very explicit about the kinds of questions and answers they could use and make sure they access to examples of them, either in the textbook or on the whiteboard.
+For beginner-level students, you will need to be very explicit about the kinds of questions and answers they could use and make sure they have access to examples of them, either in the textbook or on the whiteboard.

 Procedure for this ESL Daily Routine Activity:

-1. Assign the task to the students, specifying if they must ask questions that you’ve prepared for them, or if they make their own and how many question.
+1. Assign the task to the students, specifying if they must ask questions that you’ve prepared for them, or if they make their own and how many questions.

 2. Put students in pairs and they can interview their partner about their daily schedule, taking brief notes.